Fiery Greece train collision kills more than 2 dozen, injures more than 80

 Rail operator Hellenic Train said the northbound passenger train from Athens to Thessaloniki, Greece's second-largest city, had about 350 passengers on board.

-In comments to state television, Costas Agorastos, the regional governor of the Thessaly area, described the collision as "very powerful" and said it was "a terrible night."
+Agorastos described the collision on state television as "very powerful" and said it was "a terrible night."

 "The front section of the train was smashed. ...
 We're getting cranes to come in and special lifting equipment clear the debris and lift the rail cars.
 There's debris flung all around the crash site."